 1. Remove the engine trim panel.

-2. Remove the exhaust pipe from the exhaust system.
+2. Remove the exhaust pipe.

-3. Inspect the turbine blades with a mirror and a flashlight as shown in the figure and make sure that they are not damaged or deformed.
+3. Inspect the turbine blades with a mirror and flashlight as shown in the figure and make sure that they are not damaged or deformed.

 Note:

-- After replacing the turbocharger, check the intake and exhaust system components, as well as the lubrication system lines for damage.
+- After replacing the turbocharger, check the intake and exhaust system components, as well as the lubrication system lines, for damage.

 If there is damage to the turbine blades, replace the turbocharger.